Worst Pills, Best Pills

 Researchers are consistently unimpressed by the effectiveness of epleronone.

-The May 2012 issue of Worst Pills, Best Pills News highlighted a recent British Medical Journal (BMJ) study indicating that patients taking several types of commonly used antihypertensive medications are at increased risk of developing gout, a type of arthritis.
+The May 2012 issue of Worst Pills, Best Pills News highlighted a British Medical Journal (BMJ) study indicating that patients taking several types of commonly used antihypertensive medications are at increased risk of developing gout, a type of arthritis.

 The BMJ study also showed that a small number of other antihypertensive drugs appear to have the opposite effect, decreasing the risk of gout.

-All patients should be informed of the risk of gout with diuretics, beta-blockers, angiotensin-converting enzyme inhibitors (ACE inhibitors) and non-lorsartan angiotensin II receptor blockers (ARBs) when starting these medications or whenever the dose of the medications is increased [6].
+All patients should be informed of the risk of gout with diuretics, beta-blockers, angiotensin-converting enzyme inhibitors (ACE inhibitors) and non-losartan angiotensin II receptor blockers (ARBs) when starting these medications or whenever the dose of the medications is increased [6].

 Before You Use This Drug [top]